 Many of our findings supported the original SOUVENIRS design.
 However, they also introduced concerns.
-Here, we describe how several of these concerns, along with our own thoughts of other possible problems, resulted in design changes in the next SOUVENIRS iteration.
+Here, we describe how several of these concerns, along with our own thoughts of other possible problems, resulted in design changes in the next SOUVENIRS iteration, which we have implemented.
 We also describe how social practices may change as systems such as SOUVENIRS is used in the home, and technical suggestions that make such systems more practical.

-7.1 Souvenirs Version 2.
+7.1.
+Souvenirs version 2